gagan-bansal/json-groupby/README.md

 # json-groupby
-Group array of JOSN objects based on associated properties.
+Group array of JSON objects based on associated properties.

+It also groups objects containing [nested arrays](#nested-arrays).

 ## installation

 ```